RichieHG/csharp_concepts/README.md

 Because an abstract method declaration provides no actual implementation, there is no method body; the method declaration simply ends with a semicolon and there are no curly braces ({ }) following the signature.a
 The implementation is provided by a method override, which is a member of a non-abstract class.

+## Generics
+This concept allow us to improve our code reusability, because it introduce a kind of non-typed data into our code.

+* Use generic types to maximize code reuse, type safety, and performance.
+* The most common use of generics is to create collection classes.

+Typically, you create generic classes by starting with an existing concrete class, and changing types into type parameters one at a time until you reach the optimal balance of generalization and usability.